Yijia-Z/carpool4gators/Sprint2.md

 - Search carpool page
 - Create carpool page
-- Trip information page with passenger confirmation/cancellation and rating of the driver A cypress test code covers the following scenarios:
+- Trip information page with passenger confirmation/cancellation and rating of the driver
+- A cypress test code covers the following scenarios:

--  driver information is correctly displayed.
--  request to join section is correctly displayed.
--  edit information button click event is correctly handled.
--  request to join button click event is correctly handled.
+  driver information is correctly displayed. request to join section is correctly displayed. edit information button click event is correctly handled. request to join button click event is correctly handled.

-The unit tests covers the Navbar & SignUp component

 Detail work you've completed in Sprint 2
 - Zhuoer Wang: Write driver APIs and part of backend test api and test backend